Baked goat cheese appetizer with tomatoes

 • Dried spices: The tomatoes are seasoned with a mix of oregano, thyme, red pepper flakes, salt and pepper.

-• Balsamic vinegar: A tablespoon of vinegar adds a subtle tart note to the tomatoes as they simmer.
+• Balsamic vinegar: A tablespoon of vinegar adds a subtle tart and savory note to the tomatoes as they simmer.

 • Baguette: Toasting a sliced baguette in the oven and then rubbing it with garlic is my preferred way to serve the dip.
 You can also use crackers.
 Just make sure they are sturdy.